 Selecting and training model on known interactions

 To solve this problem, it is necessary to provide a model that detects non-interaction with high resolution and confidence.
 Therefore, we design a model based on deep learning that predicts the possible non-interaction drug pairs and then use it to design a three-class model.
-Obviously, high resolution in detecting these zeros can help provide a more accurate and confident three-class model.
+High resolution in detecting these zeros can help provide a more accurate and confident three-class model.

 Selecting model